rowi1de/argocd/rabbitmq/Readme.md

 # RabbitMQ
-- We use RabbitMQ on k8s for canary (currently)
+- We use RabbitMQ on k8s for dev (currently)

 ## Operator
 - [bitnami/rabbitmq-cluster-operator](https://artifacthub.io/packages/helm/bitnami/rabbitmq-cluster-operator)